SEPARATING NOBLE GASES

 Most people, on the other hand, understand “noble” to mean valuable—and they wouldn’t be wrong: Platinum is known to be considerably more expensive than, for example, iron.
 And one cubic meter of gaseous helium costs between €8 and €30 depending on the purchase quantity and the purity, among other factors.
 By comparison, one cubic meter of natural gas is available to a private customer for only about 60 euro cents.
 One reason for the high price of helium is its high demand.
 The gas is used to cool magnetic resonance tomographs (MRTs) in hospitals and to fill balloons and airships.
-It is also used in glass fiber production, welding, and the electronics industry, and in leak detection for systems and equipment.
+It is also used in glass fibre production, welding, and the electronics industry, and in leak detection for systems and equipment.
 But helium is rare.
 It has been extracted from the few natural gas sources worldwide where it is present in proportions between two and eight percent.
 The world market is currently divided between the producing countries: the USA, Algeria, Qatar, Russia, and Poland.

 Membrane technology for Canada